The 7 Best Heated Mattress Pads And Bed Heating Systems

 Sunbeam luxury Quilted Heated Mattress Pad

-This is my favorite heated mattress pad overall for one key reason: it has more generous fill than any other I’ve tried, which makes the wires undetectable while you sleep and provides extra comfort.
+This Sunbeam premium luxury heated mattress pad is my favorite overall for one key reason: it has more fill to pad it out than any other I’ve tried, so it’s comfortable to lie on and you don’t feel the wires underneath you.

 If your feet reach right to the end of your bed, you might occasionally feel the small lump of the connector port.
 That’s often the case with heated bedding, and it’s only a minor criticism really.

-At the end of the day, the most important point is that this is a heated mattress pad that will reliably keep you snug and warm on even the coldest of winter nights.
-It costs between $140 and $170, depending on the size, and is available in full, queen, and king.
+At the end of the day, the most important point is that this is a heated mattress pad that can reliably keep you snug and warm on even the coldest of winter nights.
+It currently costs between $110 and $120, depending on the size, and is available in queen and king size.

 2. Sunbeam Quilted Heated Mattress Pad